 Mobile camp always based in game-rich areas

-- Two camps with eight double tents and one family tent each
+- Eight double tents and one family tent each

 - Private open game viewing vehicle

 - Private dining settings

 - Game drives

 - Hot air ballooning in the north (with a surcharge)

 - Cultural experiences in the south

 - Walking Safaris in the south

 Immerse yourself in the unbelievable beauty of the African wilderness at Nyasi Camp.
 Tucked away in the cool shade of acacia trees you’re invited to unwind and drink in all the rich landscape has to offer.
 Herds of wildebeest make the iconic Great Migration travelling a never-ending circuit from the southern Serengeti in Tanzania towards the Mara River, and back again.
 Nyasi Camp is perfectly situated in the Serengeti and moves with the migration so you never miss any action.